Structure versus regularity of set-valued maps in convex generalized Nash equilibrium problems in Banach spaces: Introduction

-This paper revisits the existence theory for convex GNEPs in Banach spaces to clarify the trade-off between structural assumptions, such as convexity and regularity of set-valued constraint maps.
+This paper contributes to the existence theory for convex GNEPs in Banach spaces by clarifying the trade-off between structural assumptions, such as convexity and regularity of set-valued constraint maps.
 We show that equilibrium existence can be ensured under \emph{graph-convexity} or the \emph{Knaster}–\emph{Kuratowski}-\emph{Mazurkiewicz (KKM)} property without assuming lower semicontinuity.
-These geometric conditions are often much easier to verify in infinite-dimensional or PDE-constrained contexts and thus broaden the class of problems where equilibrium existence can be rigorously established.
+These geometric conditions are often much easier to verify in infinite-dimensional settings, in particular in PDE-constrained contexts and thus broaden the class of problems where equilibrium existence can be rigorously established.
 This relaxes one of the most restrictive assumptions in the standard theory while retaining the classical framework as a special case.

-Beyond existence, we study several structural subclasses of convex games.
-We show that Rosen’s uniqueness condition for variational equilibria \cite{rosen_existence_1965} extends naturally to Banach spaces, and introduce the notion of \emph{multiplier bias} as a mechanism for equilibrium selection.
-We also discuss jointly convex and potential games as key examples illustrating the trade-off between structural assumptions and regularity requirements.
+We also show that Rosen’s uniqueness condition for variational equilibria \cite{rosen_existence_1965} extends naturally to Banach spaces, and introduce the notion of \emph{multiplier bias} as a mechanism for equilibrium selection.

-Compared with the existing literature on convex GNEPs and QVIs \cite{facchinei_generalized_2007,harker_generalized_1991,pang_quasi-variational_2005,chan_generalized_1982}, the novelty is not in a single new fixed-point theorem, but in the way structural assumptions on the constraint maps and the objective functionals can be traded against regularity assumptions, with an eye on PDE-constrained applications.
-The paper thus complements, rather than overlaps with, the jointly convex theory in \cite{hintermuller_generalized_2015,kanzow_multiplier-penalty_2019} and with equilibrium results in function spaces \cite{mas-colell_equilibrium_1991}.
+Compared with the existing literature on convex GNEPs and quasi-variational inequalities (QVIs) \cite{facchinei_generalized_2007,harker_generalized_1991,pang_quasi-variational_2005,chan_generalized_1982}, the novelty is not in a single new fixed-point theorem, but in the way how structural assumptions on the constraint maps and the objective functionals can be traded against regularity assumptions, with an eye on PDE-constrained applications.
+The paper thus complements, rather than overlaps, with the jointly convex theory in \cite{hintermuller_generalized_2015,kanzow_multiplier-penalty_2019} and with equilibrium results in function spaces \cite{mas-colell_equilibrium_1991}.